rampeer/rampeer.github.io/_posts/2019-10-03-tf-is-deterministic.markdown

 TF 2.0 was released a few months ago.
 There are people who had the first-hand experience with it.
 I'm starting a new project, so I decided to invest time in digging into TF 2.0 and join this circle of pioneers.

-My findings do not agree with the general sentiment about TF, and I found a few peculiar things.
+My findings do not agree with the general sentiment about TF in the community, and I found a few peculiar things.
 Because of that, I decided to share it with you.

 ## TF2.0 is a bootleg Torch?

-Yes, the code looks suspiciously like PyTorch.
+Yes, the interfaces and overall code style have suspicious PyTorch vibes.
 Just look [at that](https://www.tensorflow.org/guide/keras/custom_layers_and_models):

 ```python
 class Linear(layers.Layer):